FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/about_web_services/_index.md

 ## About the WSDL file

-To use Web services with Transfer CFT, you need a <a href="" class="MCTextPopup popup popupHead">WSDL Web Services Description Language</a> file.
+To use Web services with Transfer CFT, you need a <a href="" class="MCTextPopup popup popupHead">WSDL<span class="MCTextPopupBody MCTextPopupBody_Closed needs-pie popupBody" aria-hidden="true"><span class="MCTextPopupArrow"> </span>Web Services Description Language</span></a> file.
 Your installed Transfer CFT product comes with a WSDL file that describes the operations, operation attributes, requests and response structure.
 You can access the WSDL file from your local installation at:

 - On UNIX/Windows: &lt;cft\_installation\_directory>/distrib/copilot/wsdl/copilotcft.wsdl
 - On z/OS: &lt;copilot. http.httprootdir>/wsdl/copilotcft.wsdl